jagan-shanmugam/data-formulator/README.md

 ## Overview

-**Data Formulator** is an application from Microsoft Research that uses AI agents to make it easier to turn data into insights.
+**Data Formulator** is a Microsoft Research prototype for data exploration with visualizations powered by AI agents.

-Data Formulator is an AI-powered tool for analysts to iteratively explore and visualize data.
+Data Formulator enables analysts to iteratively explore and visualize data.
 Started with data in any format (screenshot, text, csv, or database), users can work with AI agents with a novel blended interface that combines *user interface interactions (UI)* and *natural language (NL) inputs* to communicate their intents, control branching exploration directions, and create reports to share their insights.

 ## Get Started